chinamike65/hugo-tuolesi/content/book3/book3en.md

 To receive various tantric empowerments, one must also uphold more than one hundred precepts.

-If you can keep the precepts cleanly, the retribution will be very great; but if you break the precepts, the retribution will be very heavy.
+If you can keep the precepts cleanly, the reward will be very great; but if you break the precepts, the punishment will be very heavy.

-Therefore, we must be clear about how many precepts we have taken and upheld, and we cannot break the precepts.
+Therefore, we must be clear about how many precepts we have taken and upheld, and we cannot break the vows.

-When you don’t know if you have relapsed your precepts, you should think like this: You are fine now, and you can still repent.
+When you don’t know if you have broken your precepts, you should think like this: You are fine now, and you can still repent.
 If you really don’t survive today, and you go to hell without time to repent, that would be terrifying!

 The karma of sentient beings is incredible!
 Some sentient beings with heavy karma, after eliminating the karma of Avici Hell, will enter the Great Fire Hell, and then enter the Fire Hell.

 There are also sentient beings who have to go through all the eight hot hells all over again, which is really boundless suffering.

-After the living beings in the marginal hells have eliminated the karma of the hot hells, they will go to the marginal hells to continue to suffer, and some were born in the marginal hells because of their karma from the beginning.
+After the living beings in the Neighbouring Hells have eliminated the karma of the hot hells, they will go to the Neighbouring Hells to continue to suffer, and some were born in the Neighbouring Hells because of their karma from the beginning.
-Edge Hell has four levels.
+Neighbouring Hells have four levels.

-(1) The living beings who have eliminated the karma of the hot hell have to come out of the hot hell and walk through a fire pit mixed with fire and hot ashes, as big as a grassland.
-The fire of the fire pit will not burn above the knee, but the All of the following will burn to scorch.
+(1) The living beings who have eliminated the karma of the hot hell have to come out of the hot hell and walk through a Pit of Hot Embers, as big as a grassland.
+The fire of the Pit of Hot Embers will not burn above the knee, but the All of the following will burn to scorch.

 Karma is different, and the fire pool that is inspired by karma to manifest is not the same size.

-Some sentient beings manifest in fire pits that are hundreds of kilometers, thousands of kilometers, or even longer.
+Some sentient beings manifest in fire pits that are hundreds of kilometers wide, thousands of kilometers wide, or even wider.

-Even if you keep walking, you won't be able to finish it for hundreds or thousands of years, and you won't be liberated.
+Even if you keep walking, you won't be able to cross it for hundreds or thousands of years, and you won't be liberated.

 247

+(2) Swamp of Putrefying Corpses

-(2) The karma of the stinky corpse mud pond has been eliminated, and the stinky corpse mud pond has to be passed.
+The karma of the Swamp of Putrefying Corpses has been eliminated, and the Swamp of Putrefying Corpses has to be passed.

-A stinky corpse pond is a quagmire that is as big as the sea and full of carrion corpses.
+Swamp of Putrefying Corpses is a quagmire that is as big as the sea and full of rotting corpses.

 When crossing the mud pond, the corpse mud in the mud pond will drown all the way to the neck, and there are many insects in the mud corpse, all of them come to bite the body, get into the body to suck blood and eat the flesh, the pain is unbearable.

-This will take hundreds of years, thousands of years, and the karma is incredible, and it will take tens of thousands of years for those with great karma.
+This will take hundreds of years, thousands of years, and the karma is incredible, and it will take tens of thousands of years for those with heavy karma.

-(3) After passing through the stinking corpse mud pond, the sharp blade pond entered the sharp blade pond.
+(3) After passing through the Swamp of Putrefying Corpses, enter the sharp blade pond.

-There are three types of sharp edge ponds:
+There are three types of sharp blade ponds:

+1) Plain of Razor Blades

-1) Daojiantang Daojiantang is a road full of sharp swords.
+Plain of Razor Blades is a road full of sharp swords.

 After passing the stinky corpse pond, I entered a place that looked like a park.
 It was full of paths full of swords.
 I had to walk through it.
 There was no way to retreat.

 248

+2) Forest of Sword Blades

-2) Sword Leaf Forest The Sword Leaf Forest is a large forest with many trees and all the leaves are swords.
+Forest of Sword Blades is a large forest with many trees and all the leaves are swords.

-The sentient beings passed through the Sword and Sword Pond.
+The sentient beings passed through the Forest of Sword Blades.
 As soon as they got here, a strong wind blew, and the sword fell from the tree and plunged into the body, causing unbearable pain.

 Likewise, it takes a long time until the karma is exhausted.

-3) After the Iron Thorn Forest passes the Sword Leaf Forest, it enters the Iron Thorn Forest.
+3) After passing the Forest of Sword Blades, it enters the Iron Thorn Forest.

-The iron thorn tree is very beautiful, and all beings will be very happy to see Dharmamily members, relatives and friends all on the tree.
+The iron thorn tree is very beautiful, and all beings will be very happy to see family members, relatives and friends all on the tree.

-At this time, his Dharmamily asked him to come up.
+At this time, his family asked him to come up.
 When he went up, all the leaves turned into sharp swords, and the sword's tip was downward.
 When he climbed, his body was torn apart, and he reached the top like this.

 I finally climbed to the top of the tree.
-Because of my karma, I saw that my Dharmamily and friends were all under the tree again.
+Because of my karma, I saw that my family and friends were all under the tree again.
 When I came down from the tree, the sharp blade of the sword turned into a sword that pointed upwards, and penetrated when it went down.
 The internal organs, the pain is unbearable.

 It goes up and down like this, never ending.